 Describe the potential risks associated with potentially insufficient notice and what steps, if any, are currently being taken to mitigate those identified risks.
-(Work with your System ISSO to complete all Privacy Risk questions inside the document this section).
+(Work with your Privacy Officer (PO) to complete all Privacy Risk questions inside the document this section).

-Principle of Transparency: Has sufficient notice been provided to the individual?
+Principle of Transparency: This is referring to sufficient notice provided to the individual.

-Principle of Use Limitation: Is the information used only for the purpose for which notice was provided either directly to the individual or through a public notice?
-What procedures are in place to ensure that information is used only for the purpose articulated in the notice?
+Principle of Use Limitation: The information used only for the purpose for which notice was provided either directly to the individual or through a public notice.
+The procedures in place must ensure that information is used only for the purpose articulated in the notice.
 This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use.
-Follow the format below:

-There is a risk that members of the general public may not know that GCB exists within VA despite publication of information in a public forum.
+Privacy Risk: There is a risk that members of the general public may not know that GCB exists within VA despite publication of information in a public forum.
 Additionally, there is a risk that Veterans were not given adequate notice their information was collected for use.

-MVP participants must sign an Informed Consent on VA Form 10-1086 to participant in the research study, and to have their information placed in GCB as participation is completely voluntary.
+Mitigation: MVP participants must sign an Informed Consent on VA Form 10-1086 to participant in the research study, and to have their information placed in GCB as participation is completely voluntary.
 In addition, MVP participants must also complete a VA Form 10-0493, Authorization for Use and Research of Individually Identifiable Information Collected for VHA Research, in order for MVP to collect and use the participants' health information in GCB.
 Signature on the authorization is completely voluntary.
 The VA also mitigates this risk of not providing adequate notice to the public in two ways, as discussed in detail in question 6.1 above; specifically, the PIA and SORN are published to notify and inform the public that information collected by the VA.